QuMAB: Query-based Multi-Annotator Behavior Modeling with Reliability under Sparse Labels: Abstract

 \section{Abstract}

 Multi-annotator learning traditionally aggregates diverse annotations to approximate a single ``ground truth'', treating disagreements as noise.
 However, this paradigm faces fundamental challenges: subjective tasks often lack absolute ground truth, and sparse annotation coverage makes aggregation statistically unreliable.
 We introduce a paradigm shift from sample-wise aggregation to annotator-wise behavior modeling.
 By treating annotator disagreements as valuable information rather than noise, modeling annotator-specific behavior patterns can reconstruct unlabeled data to reduce annotation cost, enhance aggregation reliability, and explain annotator decision behavior.
 To this end, we propose \approach\ (\textbf{\underline{Qu}}ery-based \textbf{\underline{M}}ulti-\textbf{\underline{A}}nnotator \textbf{\underline{B}}ehavior Pattern Learning), which uses lightweight queries to model individual annotators while capturing inter-annotator correlations as implicit regularization, preventing overfitting to sparse individual data while maintaining individualization and improving generalization, with a visualization of annotator focus regions offering an explainable analysis of behavior understanding.
 We contribute two large-scale datasets with dense per-annotator labels: STREET (4,300 labels/annotator) and AMER (average 3,118 labels/annotator), the first multimodal multi-annotator dataset.
+Extensive experiments demonstrate the superiority of our \approach\ in modeling individual annotators' behavior patterns, their utility for consensus prediction, and applicability under sparse annotations.

 \ccsdesc[500]{Computing methodologies~Multi-task learning}

 \keywords{Multi-annotator learning, Annotator tendency, Behavior patterns, Multi-annotator datasets}